julianweisbord/sysmon/README.md

 (Assuming you have added this to your path)
   1. sudo sysmon
   2. sudo sysmon -a //for disk and gpu information (will take a few seconds)
+Note: You may have to edit the sudoers file to allow user defined path variables such as this.

 Notes: